10 High-Demand Freelance Jobs You Can Land Tomorrow

 There are 53 million freelancers in the US and this number continues to grow, making it a compelling avenue for many professionals.
 With so many self-employed workers making a living in the gig economy, and a growing number of companies opting for freelance labor, there is certainly a high demand for freelance skills.
 Of course there are pros and cons to being your own boss.
-For instance, it takes a high degree of structure and organization (both financially and operationally) to handle several projects at once, and the uncertainty of not knowing when your next paycheck is coming from can be too stressful for many.
+For instance, it takes a structure and organization (both financially and logistically) to handle several projects at once, and the uncertainty of not knowing when your next paycheck is coming from can be too stressful for many.
 But this particular career path can also be rewarding and provide a high degree of independence and flexibility most traditional jobs don’t offer.

 1. Developer (coder, programmer)

 Programming has been, and is currently, one of the most in-demand careers in the world.
-Since seemingly every business, organization and creative project needs a strong online footprint, there is a need for qualified professionals to build it.
+Since seemingly every business, organization and creative project needs a strong online presence, there is a need for qualified professionals to build it.

 Freelance developers often specialize in different areas depending on their experience and interests: For instance, front-end developers turn code into graphic interfaces, while back-end developers focus on databases, scripting, and architecture building.
 To succeed as a freelance developer, you will want to be proficient in the most in-demand coding languages, including Python, Ruby, Java, Swift, and more.